-The Regular Session.
+The Standard Session.
 The regular session is administered by the officers of the university and consists of two semesters of sixteen weeks each.
 Work in twenty-nine departments leads to the seven degrees offered by the university.
-Each regular session concludes with commencement.
+Each spring standard session concludes with commencement.